 The CTP provides the overarching policy framework that directs the actions of the Caltrans modal plans over the five-year period between plan iterations.
-The Modal Plans refine and elaborate on CTP policies as well as act to implement the CTP recommendations.
+The modal plans refine and elaborate on CTP policies and act to implement the CTP recommendations.
 In turn, the CTP aggregates new policies and trends identified in the modal plans with new RTP strategies, research, and legislation.